csnoboa/testview/README.md

 You can have fun now!

-Also there are automated tests for the backend in the folder tests.
+Also there are automated tests for the backend in the folder "tests".